andreagrusso/fMRIandSurprisal4Italian/README.md

 # fMRIandSurprisal4Italian
-Scripts and data of an fMRI experiment with a naturalistic stimulus
+Scripts and data of an fMRI experiment with a naturalistic stimulus.

+MRI data available at https://osf.io/npc3d/